Mike Miles (school superintendent)

-Mike Miles served as the superintendent of the Dallas Independent School District (DISD) from July 1, 2012 to June 25, 2015, and previously in Colorado Springs, Colorado.
+F. Mike Miles is the current appointed superintendent of Houston Independent School District.
+He previously served as the superintendent of the Dallas Independent School District (DISD) from July 1, 2012 to June 25, 2015, and previously in Colorado Springs.

-Miles once served as a ranger in the United States Army.
-In his educational career he served as a superintendent for Harrison School District 2 in Colorado Springs, Colorado.
+Miles was a ranger in the United States Army and worked in the U.S. State Department.
+In his educational career he served as a superintendent for Harrison School District 2 in Colorado Springs.
 Miles operated an educational consulting firm called Focal Point while in that position.
-The business wound down after he became DISD superintendent as his contract for DISD had restrictions on his outside activities.
-In Colorado Springs he tied pay advances to gains in student scores.
+The business wound down after he became Dallas ISD superintendent as his contract for DISD restricted his outside activities.
+In Colorado Springs he tied teacher and principal pay to gains in student achievement.

 Dallas Independent School District

 Miles created the reform effort Destination 2020 which asked for improvements to be made by 2013 and 2015.
 Another plan, Accelerating Campus Excellence" (ACE) involved moving new principals and teachers into campuses and attracting high-performing teachers to needy campuses.

 Dallas County Commissioner John Wiley Price criticized Miles and called for his ouster.

-In 2013 there was a vote held by the school board on whether to remove Miles from his position.
+In 2013 the school board voted on whether to remove Miles from his position.
 Five members voted against and three voted for.
 Miles' family initially moved from Colorado Springs to Dallas, but they returned to Colorado Springs in 2013 as a result of media attention on Miles' career.

 In 2014 Miles expressed a desire to get additional compensation in his contract.
 Miles attempted to get amendments to his Dallas ISD contract but the board did not approve them.
-Miles stated in June 2015 that he was going to resign.
+Miles resigned from Dallas ISD in 2015.

 Post-Dallas ISD

-After his resignation from Dallas ISD he established a new consulting firm, Third Future.
+Third Future Schools

+After Miles resigned from Dallas ISD, he founded a new chain of charter schools based in Colorado called Third Future Schools.
+Third Future Schools consists of 11 public charter schools in Colorado, Texas, Louisiana, and Tennessee.
+In 2024, Spectrum News reported that Miles funneled millions of dollars of Texas public school funding to his Colorado-based charter school network, prompting an investigation by the Texas Education Agency.
+With no physical space, Colorado staffers as bank account signatories, and substantial administrative leadership coming from Colorado, the nonprofit entity Third Future Schools-Texas formed in 2020 was described as a possible shell corporation.
+More than $2 million was sent from Third Future Schools-Texas to offset deficits in Colorado.
+Mike Morath, who appointed Miles as superintendent of HISD, explained that Third Future Schools is not considered a Texas charter school and receives funding through performance contracts with school districts.
+The Texas Education Agency ruled that Third Future Schools did not violate any applicable Texas laws by sending money to Colorado and chose to take no action.

+Third Future Schools’ 2023 audit shows of the $25 million public tax dollars being spent on Miles’ three Texas schools, $15 million was spent on teachers and supplies.
+The other $10 million, about 40% of the budget, was spent on unspecified administrative costs and services.